Wondering where the best places to study abroad in Australia are? We got you! While … Read more

 - Access to pre-arranged and affordable cell phone packages

-- Access to unique and exciting optional excursions which may include New Zealand, Thailand and other places
+- Access to unique and exciting optional excursions in New Zealand or Fiji

 - Extensive pre-departure counseling and information packets